borkdude/advent-of-cljc/README.md

 ## Why the name?

 Because it sounds better than Advent of CLJC.
-And because the solutions are checked with [speculative](https://github.com/slipset/speculative) if you want.
+And because the solutions are optionally checked with [speculative](https://github.com/slipset/speculative).

 ## Contribute